 Rinse your piercing for about 60 seconds.
 Removable shower heads are the best for this!

 Check your jewelry for tightness as you were shown at the time of your appointment.
 Your jewelry has a lifetime guarantee for the gems falling out of the setting, but there is no guarantee if your jewelry comes undone and is lost.
+PLEASE NOTE that the images above only show threaded jewelry, if your jewelry is THREADLESS, please follow the instructions that the piercer gave you at the time of your appointment.

 CLEANING ROUTINE – CLEAN AFTER THE SHOWER